-Does VW’s spacious family-friendly EV have enough to rival the Model Y?
+Does VW’s spacious family-friendly EV, the ID.5, have enough to rival the slightly smaller ID.4?

 Inspired by the (slightly) smaller sibling, the ID.4, the ID.5 shares many components, including its 77kWh battery pack, but offers more defined coupe styling and additional interior space.

-We’ve been out reviewing this 77kWh Tech Pro Performance variant to see just how good it is.
+We’ve been out reviewing the 77kWh Tech Pro Performance variant to see just how good it is.

 What did we drive?